lightvector/KataGo/README.md

    * Requirements
       * CMake with a minimum version of 3.10.2, GUI version strongly recommended (https://cmake.org/download/)
       * Microsoft Visual Studio for C++.
 Version 15 (2017) has been tested and should work, other versions might work as well.
       * If using the OpenCL backend, a modern GPU that supports OpenCL 1.2 or greater, or else something like [this](https://software.intel.com/en-us/opencl-sdk) for CPU.
-(Of course, CPU implementations may be quite slow).
+But if using CPU, Eigen should be better.
       * If using the CUDA backend, CUDA 10.2 and CUDNN 7.6.5 (https://developer.nvidia.com/cuda-toolkit) (https://developer.nvidia.com/cudnn) and a GPU capable of supporting them.
 I'm unsure how version compatibility works with CUDA, there's a good chance that later versions than these work just as well, but they have not been tested.
+      * If using the Eigen backend, Eigen3, version 3.3.x. (http://eigen.tuxfamily.org/index.php?title=Main_Page#Download).
       * Boost.
 You can obtain prebuilt libraries for Windows at: https://www.boost.org/users/download/ -> "Prebuilt windows binaries" -> "1.70.0".
 For example, boost_1_70_0-msvc-14.1-64.exe if you're on 64-bit windows.
 Note that MSVC 14.1 libraries (2015) are directly-compatible with MSVC 15 (2017).
       * zlib.
 The following package might work, https://www.nuget.org/packages/zlib-vc140-static-64/, or alternatively you can build it yourself via something like: https://github.com/kiyolee/zlib-win-build
       * libzip (optional, needed only for self-play training) - for example https://github.com/kiyolee/libzip-win-build